-In addition to filing your freezer with nutritional meals, lining up pet sitters, and daily help from family, friends, and/or professional postpartum experts, you'll need to stock up on supplies to have on hand upon your discharge from your birthing facility.
+In addition to filling your freezer with nutritious meals, lining up pet sitters, and daily help from family and friends, you'll want to stock up on postpartum supplies to have on hand upon your discharge from your birthing facility.
 Below are a dozen comfort suggestions to help you prepare for an easier postpartum time and a speedy recovery for both surgical and vaginal deliveries.

 We have NOT included affiliate links for any of the suggested items below.
 We are sharing these links just to be helpful!

 If you receive stitches on your perineum, you'll likely receive a numbing spray called Epifoam while in the hospital.
 If you need more after your return home, ask your doctor if Dermaplast (over the counter) is an acceptable alternative.

 This plastic tub is placed directly on the toilet rim (seat up) and you sit on it as it circulates warm water on your bottom via a tube connected to a bag you fill from the sink.
 This helps clean your bottom, may encourage urination, and will help with healing.
 Many women find it very comforting.
 Follow this with an ice pack!
 (Insert sigh of relief!)
 Your hospital may offer you a sitz bath or you can find this at your local pharmacy.

 Following the birth of your baby, you will be given a small plastic bottle filled with warm water.
 Use it to squirt on your bottom as much as necessary to help encourage urination and dilute the sting caused from urine.
 Once your bladder is empty, squirt your bottom again gently with as much water as necessary to help clean your bottom.
 Then PAT your bottom dry with hospital wash cloths or toilet paper.
 Take your bottle home with you or buy a few to keep in each of your bathrooms.